kulakarla/intern-decision-engine-backend/TICKET101.md

 #### Back end

 The code is well-commented, methods are short, no deep nesting, variable names consistent.
 Code aesthetics are on point.
-The code is mostly readable, yet some things should be pointed out and corrected.
+The code is mostly readable, yet some things can be pointed out and corrected.

 `ee/taltech/inbankbackend/service/DecisionEngine.java` method `verifyInputs` lines `117-124` use negation for comparisons for no reason, reducing code readability.
 Negation should be removed, it is unnecessary.